 • Use healthy outlets for your emotions.
 This could be exercise, art, music, or talking with a trusted friend.

+Remember: It’s okay to cry, scream, or sit in silence.
+Your feelings are valid and acknowledging them is a step towards healing.
 Be patient with yourself.
-Grief isn't linear, and you may have good days and bad days.
+Grief isn’t linear, and you may have good days and bad days.
 This is normal and part of the process.

 “Grief is like the ocean; it comes on waves ebbing and flowing.
 Sometimes the water is calm, and sometimes it is overwhelming.
 All we can do is learn to swim.” – Vicki Harrison

-Tip #2: Prioritize Self-Care
+Tip #2: Prioritize self-care

 During turbulent times, self-care isn’t selfish – it’s essential for your well-being and recovery: